 I live and work in British Columbia, Canada.

-I work at a front-line social services agency in multiple capacities.
+I work at a front-line social services agency as a program administrator.

 What is your educational background?

 I have a bachelors degree in Mass Communication, as well as training in advocacy and group facilitation.

 I have worked in a number of areas including: communications, operations management, media production, legal research, records management, bookkeeping, program development, non-profit administration, and advocacy.

 My first post went up on April 27, 2013.

 Why did you start this blog, and why do you continue to write it?